fido-ai/ua-datasets/ua_datasets/src/text_classification/README.md

     - File size: 81 MB
     - Number of samples: 30105

-An example of 'train' looks as following:
+An example of 'train' sample looks as following:

 ```
 {